htemuri/exploring_systems/README.md

 # exploring_systems
-mdBook of how various systems work
+Short book of how various systems work